Tax Refund Anticipation Loans

 Quick Access to Cash, but at a Steep Price

-A Refund Anticipation Loan (RAL) is a loan that is offered by many tax preparation companies to people against their income tax return.
+A Refund Anticipation Loan (RAL) is a loan offered by many tax preparation companies to people against their income tax return refund.
 A tax refund anticipation loan can be approved in a manner of minutes and the money accessible within a day or two.
 These loans are based on the full amount of the tax refund.
 Loans can be had for the entire amount or a partial amount of the anticipated refund.

 Why RAL Loans Are Not Consumer-Friendly

 People that are considering a tax refund anticipation loan should try to avoid the program.
 RAL loans have very high service fees and interest rates attached.
 Because these loans are short-term financing, they are not governed under the same laws for interest charges as are conventional loans.
 Much like a payday loan, a RAL loan has interest rates that soar well over 200% APR.
-As an example, a refund anticipation loan could actually cost you a couple of hundred dollars for borrowing a few thousand for 5 days.
+As an example, a refund anticipation loan could cost you a couple of hundred dollars for borrowing a few thousand for five days.

 Better Tax Refund Options

 Electronically filing your taxes can provide you with a refund in as little as two weeks.
-If you have a bank account, you can have the money automatically deposited in even a shorter period of time.
+If you have a bank account, you can have the money automatically deposited in even a shorter period.
 The need for these loans is no longer necessary.
 Consumers wishing to receive their money faster than two weeks may wish to consider a different financial option to avoid these high-interest rates.

 If you do not have a bank account, you may consider purchasing a pre-paid debit card.
 Most of these cards can also act as a bank account and can receive electronic deposits.
 Apply for a card that has routing numbers available, and you will benefit from the same expediency in receiving your refund.
 These online banks are very useful for people that have had credit issues in the past.
 Once the money has been sent to your card, you can access it immediately.